jpbeaudet/zeroph/README.md

 #### Priority

 - Make unittests
+- switch from multithread to multiprocess(thinking about using joblibs maybe)
+- makes jobs list into a queue self object with _id(pid) and trigger onReturn when a job are finished
+- add a unsupervised process launching (not listening to return value) option

 #### Secondary:

 - design the follower class that will listen to PID of threads (and ensure PID is passed thourgth the process pipeline)
+- add a stop process helper method using collected PID in the jobs queue
 - make a optional middleware strategy(python class instance) that will trigger pass assertion on return value before sending it back,(will be appended for mandatory strategies)
-- Find a way to send rcv other type of dasta than string
+- Make the helper class to encode return value to bytes then bytes2string sending types along and then convert it back to bytes and them to initial types(excluding string return value)
+- Use traceback to collect error traceback from source cmd and retun it along the way to the user

 #### Niceties:

-- ad websocket server listening and start it at defauult init
+- ad websocket server listening and start it at default init
 - add a REST-ful endpoint with flask and/or django
 - Make readable documentation

 #### Bugs:
-- Fix the zmq with a option to trigget a non listenning thread
+---- Fix the zmq with a option to trigget a non listenning thread ----
 - Fix the the fact that it cannot call itself